greenelab/annorxiver_manuscript/content/reviewers_response.md

 > Seeing Figure 6D and 6E, I would enjoy the authors showing or discussing more explicitly, whether textual differences increase with the number of revisions (and/or if there were some more complex changes such as reversions to earlier versions).

-**We performed a linear regression analysis to determine how preprint version counts is associated with textual changes changes.
+**We performed a linear regression analysis to determine how preprint version counts is associated with textual changes changes using all preprint-published pairs within bioRxiv.
-We found a positive slope between version count and document distance; however, this positive slope is not significant enough to include in our manuscript.
+We found a positive slope between version count and document distance indicating preprints undergo small textual changes through every new version posted onto bioRxiv.
+However, this positive slope is not significant enough to include in our manuscript.
 **

 ![Version Count vs Document distance Linear regression](https://raw.githubusercontent.com/danich1/annorxiver/bc7761c4db132f1287205680a1e2e5f220a85755/biorxiv/publication_delay_experiment/output/version_count_doc_distances.png)